User Story

 My nights were predictable: open phone, watch one short video, then suddenly it’s 1:00 AM.
 I wasn’t resting, and I definitely wasn’t learning anything useful.
 The bright screen also kept my brain wired when I actually wanted to sleep.

-What I changed with AnkiPro audio mode
+What I changed with AIANKIPRO's learning flow

 My real bedtime flow (about 15 minutes)